Blog > Credit Card Surcharge Laws by State: What’s Legal and What’s Not in 2026

 In most states where surcharging practices are permitted, merchants must disclose their surcharging policies to customers.
 However, no federal regulations mandate the disclosure of surcharging amounts.
 Under the Expressions Hair Design vs. Schneiderman case, the Supreme Court ruled that requiring disclosure of surcharging amounts violates the first amendment and will therefore be left to individual states to determine their own disclosure practices.
 That said, most states that permit surcharging require this disclosure.

-To understand credit card surcharge laws by state, businesses should consult their state legislature to stay up-to-date on updated credit card surcharge laws and restrictions, and they can also refer to this next section.
+To understand credit card surcharge laws by state, businesses should consult their state legislature to stay up-to-date on updated credit card surcharge laws and restrictions.
+If you also do business in Canada and are looking to add credit card surcharges in Canada, understand that they have different laws to abide by.

-Surcharging is legal in most states, with the exception of a few.
-Here is a complete list of states and jurisdictions that permit credit card surcharging:
+Surcharging is legal in most U.S. states, with the exception of a few.
+Here is a complete list of states and jurisdictions that permit credit card surcharging as of 2026:

 While most states permit credit card surcharging, several state-level governments vary in the surcharging regulations they impose.